Kerry Washington Is Ready for ‘The Fight’ Against Trump

 “It’s also an invitation to step into your own ability to be a hero in your community,” Washington adds.
 “And realize that because we are in a democracy, we all have the ability to have an impact in the world that we live in.
 We just want people to know how much they matter as they look toward these incredible superheroes and know that they also have the capacity to create change.”

 The Fight answers the question of whether it’s possible to create an uplifting movie about the Trump administration.
-But its immediacy and the enormity of the stakes involved pulse through every scene.
+But its immediacy and the crucial nature of the stakes involved pulse through every scene.

 “These stories and these topics—LGBT rights, abortion rights, immigrant rights and family separation, and voting rights—are the most critical battlefields and the most important stories that we could possibly be engaged with right now,” says Despres.
 “We definitely want this film to be part of the national conversation as the country heads towards the big choice in November.”